Viewing time: 3 minutes and 49 seconds

 Welcome to The Write Question, the video-podcast designed to answer your questions about writing.
 I’m Daphne Gray-Grant.

 Today I have a question from Gabriella Versi from Naples, Italy.
 Her question is: “I really want to get better at writing in English.
-How can I improve my grammar?”
+How can I learn English grammar?”

 I know how difficult it is to learn a second language.
 For about two years of my life I was fluent in spoken French; I’d even started to dream in the language.
 But after 30 years of absolutely no practice, I’ve lost it all.
 It’s hard work to learn another language and being able to write fluently in it is even more of a challenge.